Your Medicare Benefits…Key Nuts and Bolts To Know

 Quick but true story and Conclusion…

 My own father missed 1 day of work while I was growing up.
 Never seemed to get sick.
 One day, not long after his retirement, was suddenly diagnosed with an illness called Aplastic Anemia.
 An autoimmune illness, the odds of a condition like this are literally 1 in a million.
 He lived 10 years with it and it eventually got him.
 Died just days before his 70th birthday.
 Huge medical bills for 10 years of care folks.
-The outpatient treatments and medications were very expensive and went on for the remainder of his last 10 years of life.
+The outpatient treatments and medications were very expensive and went on for the remainder of those remaining 10 years of life.
 Good health care coverage was the key.
 My point to you, never ever bank on your past health as a predictor of your future.
 Don’t look at family history either.
 The body is an intricate machine and is not designed to last forever.
 As we age, something in the boiler room is going to deteriorate.
 Make sure your Medicare plan reflects it.
-How much risk or skin in the game to you want?
+How much risk or skin in the game do you want?

 If your money is extremely tight, you may need to see if you qualify for Medicaid.
 Medicaid is a federal and state program for low income individuals who cannot afford the top 2 recommendations.
 Medicaid can provide those who financially qualify with assistance for obtaining healthcare coverage.